epfl-herus/demod/docs/source/quickstart/quickstart.rst

 Handling multiple simulators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The
+:py:class:`~demod.simulators.load_simulators.LoadSimulator`
-The LoadSimulator can be decomposed in different components
+can be decomposed in different components
 as explain in :doc:`the overview section <../overview/index>`.

 Here we present how to perform a simulation with multiple